Stop Guessing. Start Understanding.

-Even a little guitar theory is a great way to break through those plateaus and ruts that you feel as you progress from a beginner to an intermediate player.
+Even a little bit of structured theory is the most effective way to break through those common ruts and confidently progress from an intermediate player to a true musician.

 Ry’s 6 Pillars of Guitar Theory Mastery